Ned Price

-Edward Price (born November 22, 1982) is an American diplomat, political advisor and former intelligence officer who served as the deputy to the United States Ambassador to the United Nations from 2024 to 2025.
-In this role, he is considered a Deputy Cabinet Secretary and is a sitting member of the National Security Council's Deputies Committee.
+Edward "Ned" Price (born November 22, 1982) is an American diplomat, political advisor and former intelligence officer who served as the deputy to the United States Ambassador to the United Nations from 2024 to 2025.
+In this role, he was considered a Deputy Cabinet Secretary and a sitting member of the National Security Council's Deputies Committee.
 He previously served as Senior Advisor to the Secretary of State from 2023 to 2024 and the Spokesperson for the United States Department of State from 2021 to 2023.
 He worked at the Central Intelligence Agency (CIA) from 2006 until 2017.

 In February 2017, Price published a controversial op-ed piece in The Washington Post, outlining his decision to retire from the CIA rather than work in the Trump administration.

 Early life and education

 Price grew up in Dallas, where he graduated from St. Mark's School of Texas, the son of a Christian mother and a Jewish father.
-He was a contributing member of The ReMarker and remains involved with their annual campouts in a supervisory role.
-He then graduated summa cum laude from Georgetown University, where he studied international relations at the School of Foreign Service.
+He was inducted into the Cum Laude society, and served as editor of The Marksmen, the school's yearbook, as well as a contributing member of The ReMarker.
+He then graduated summa cum laude from Georgetown University, where he studied international relations at the School of Foreign Service, which named him the class Salutatorian.
 He chose this university and field of study in anticipation of joining the CIA after graduation.
-He later earned a master's degree from Harvard University's Kennedy School of Government.
+He later earned a master's degree from Harvard University's Kennedy School of Government, where he was a Public Service Fellow and earned a citation for a superior master's thesis.